-The questions on the following page highlight the more important areas to focus on as you assess, protect and restore value - some will be more relevant to your business than others.
+Advisors from our network of Grant Thornton member firms can help you to define the next steps in your planning.
+We consider the questions on the following page highlight the more important areas to focus on as you assess, protect and restore value - some will be more relevant to your business than others.
 Wherever you are in the world, our advisors can help you define and build your tailored response.